yosa-odoo/odoo-manager/README.md

 ```

 I then post the invoice, try few things, change the code etc., and now I
 would like to try again.
-I can simply restore my DB juste before the
+I can simply restore my DB just before the
 invoice posting:

 ```